Jobless claims retreat slightly

-The number of Americans filing claims for jobless benefits totaled 339,000 last week, a drop of 4,000 from the previous week when claims had surged.
+The number of newly laid-off workers filing for benefits totaled 385,000 last week, a decline of 10,000 from the week before _ right in line with analysts' expectations.

 In the previous week, jobless claims rose by 11,000.
 That figure was revised slightly from the original estimate of 9,000 and pushed claims to 395,000, the highest level since 397,000 laid-off workers filed for benefits in the week of March 30, 1996.

 Even with the improvement, the four-week moving average, which smoothes out week-to-week fluctuations, rose to 382,250, the highest level since the week of April 13, 1996.